clojure-grimoire/grimoire/resources/1.6.0/clojure.zip/remove/docstring.md

-Removes the node at loc, returning the loc that would have precededit in a depth-first walk.
+Removes the node at loc, returning the loc that would have preceded it in a depth-first walk.